Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 Malcolm Brogdon Insights vs. the Heat

-- This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.
+- Brogdon is responsible for taking 10.1% of his team's field goal attempts this season with 10.9 per game.

-- He's attempted 4.4 threes per game, or 8.5% of his team's shots from beyond the arc this season.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.
+- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Malcolm Brogdon vs. the Heat